Mario Alexandre · March 26, 2026 · sinc-llm structured-prompts nyquist

 The sum — all 6 bands together reconstruct the complete specification

-The theorem says you can reconstruct a signal perfectly from samples — if you sample at the right frequency.
-The 6 bands are chosen to sample the "prompt signal" at a frequency that captures everything a language model needs to respond correctly on the first try.
+The theorem says you can rebuild a signal perfectly from samples, if you sample at the right frequency.
+The 6 bands are chosen to sample the prompt signal at a frequency that captures everything a language model needs to answer correctly on the first try.

 Why It's In the JSON, Not Just in My Head

-The formula lives in the JSON because the sinc format is designed to be machine-readable.
-When one agent passes a prompt to another, or when the scatter hook injects context, or when a sub-agent receives a delegation — the formula in the JSON is a versioned identifier.
-It says: "this structure follows the sinc-LLM specification."
+The formula lives in the JSON because the sinc format is built to be machine-readable.
+When one agent passes a prompt to another, when the scatter hook adds context, or when a sub-agent gets a task, the formula in the JSON acts as a versioned label.
+It says: this structure follows the sinc-LLM specification.

 {